Milestone-Proposal:Development of the Field Programmable Gate Array

 Title of the proposed milestone:

-Development of the Field Programmable Gate Array
+The Field Programmable Gate Array (FPGA), 1984

 Plaque citation summarizing the achievement and its significance; if personal name(s) are included, such name(s) must follow the achievement itself in the citation wording: Text absolutely limited by plaque dimensions to 70 words; 60 is preferable for aesthetic reasons.